Having the Right AC Refrigerant Matters

 - Often referred to by a brand name such as Puron®, Suva® 9100, or Genetron® AZ-20®

-- It is a hydro-fluorocarbon (HFC) that does not contribute to ozone depletion
+- It is a hydro-fluorocarbon (HFC) that does not directly contribute to ozone depletion with a GWP of 2088[1]

-- R-410A operating pressures are more than 50% higher than R-22 and R-410A systems require components capable of working at these higher pressures
+- R-410A operating pressures can be more than 50% higher than R-22, thus R-410A systems require components capable of working at these higher pressures

 - R-410A is the most common refrigerant for new light commercial unitary air conditioning systems